^

 • Hereditary predisposition, family history.

-• Obesity, especially abdominal, when the waist is more than 100-15 cm in men and 88-95 in women.
+• Obesity, especially abdominal, when the waist circumference is above 100-15 cm for men and 88-95 for women.

-• Diabetes, a change in the normal level of glucose tolerance.
+• Diabetes, change in normal glucose tolerance.

-• Hypodinamy, osteochondrosis.
+• Hypodynamia, osteochondrosis.

 • Chronic stress, increased anxiety.